jonushzw/shopcart/CartLog.md

 - **Payment Page**
     * Designed it based on typical e-commerce sites.
-    * Includes total net amount and relevant payment options, all submitted as a form.
+    * Includes total net amount and relevant payment options, all submitted as a form.2

 ## Technical Decisions